Skip to content

 Short answers, pulled from the story.

-When and where was Leopold Anton von Firmian born?
+Who was Leopold Anton von Firmian?

-Where is the body and heart of Leopold Anton von Firmian buried today?
+Where is Leopold Anton von Firmian buried?